General Counsel and Secretary

 Feeley served on the Strategic Planning Committee of Catholic Social Services of the Archdiocese of Philadelphia, one of the largest private non-profit providers of social services in Southeastern Pennsylvania, benefiting more than 165,000 individuals annually, and also served as Board Chair of the Stewards’ Alliance of the Archdiocese of Philadelphia.

 Feeley served as a court appointed arbitrator for the Philadelphia County Court of Common Pleas, the Treasurer of the Lawyer’s Club of Philadelphia, and a member of the Young Women’s Initiative Advisory Board of Women’s Way, the country’s oldest and largest women’s funding federation.
 Feeley obtained her JD from Washington and Lee University School of Law, where she is one of 24 elected members of the Law Council.
 While there, she served as senior articles editor, as well as a case note author, for the Washington and Lee Journal of Civil Rights and Social Justice, f/k/a the Race and Ethnic Ancestry Law Digest.
 She was also a National Moot Court quarterfinalist, and a John W. Davis Moot Court semifinalist, resulting in appointment to the National Moot Court Team.

 Feeley obtained her BA, cum laude, in Mathematics and History from Rosemont College, where she served as an adjunct business law professor and currently chairs the college’s Board of Trustees.

-*Not a licensed Connecticut attorney; application pending.
-Admitted to practice in Pennsylvania, New Jersey, and Maryland only.
+*Licensed in-house counsel in Connecticut.
+Admitted to practice in Pennsylvania, New Jersey, and Maryland.